What is Shopify Payments, and is it worth your while?

 To qualify for PayPal’s Seller Protection, on the other hand, the goods you sell must be tangible – which means that services and digital goods aren’t covered.
 You’ll also have to provide a lot of documentation about the disputed purchase, which can be a time-consuming process.

-PayPal’s greatest strength is its popularity – 71% of ecommerce merchants offer a PayPal buy button on their website, meaning it’s a brand that customers know and trust.
+PayPal’s greatest strength is its popularity – in 2020, 71% of ecommerce merchants offered a PayPal buy button on their website, meaning it’s a brand that customers know and trust.
 But that’s what’s so great about Shopify Payments – you can reap the benefits listed above, and offer PayPal as an additional option.

 Currently, Shopify Payments is only available in certain countries, including: